juliusjj25/z-umbilical_mod/README.md

 # z-umbilical_mod
-Voron 2.4 z-umbilical mod
+## Description:

 This mod eliminates the z drag chain and replaces it with a canbus umbilical.
 This can be used with the FYSTEC PITB or GBB15 mod: https://github.com/skuep/GBB15/

-There are 3 versions of the gantry mount:
+## There are 3 versions of the gantry mount:

 GBB15: Designed to be used with this can board https://github.com/skuep/GBB15/

-PITB: Designed for the Fystec/DFH PITB can board [Untested] No Board: Designed for no gantry can board and just wiring to steppers, endstops & toolhead umbilical
+PITB: Designed for the Fystec/DFH PITB can board [Untested]

+No Board: Designed for no gantry can board and just wiring to steppers, endstops & toolhead umbilical [Untested]

-BOM:
+## Bill of Materials:

 | ITEM | Quantity |
 | -- | -------- |
 | Z-Umbilical_Mount [Printed] | 1 |